 If your engine will not begin, verify the throttle lever position.
 Move it to the "Choke" position unless the engine is also warm.
 You could also be out of fuel.
 If your spark plug is faulty, or wet with fuel, this could result in the engine not to commence.
-If your fuel filter is clogged, the carburetor or ignition are malfunctioning or the valves are stuck, you will want to replace these elements.
+If your fuel filter is clogged, the carburetor or ignition is malfunctioning or the valves are stuck, you will want to replace these elements.
 You may possibly require to take it to a service center for these repairs if you do not know how to do them oneself.

 If you are experiencing excessive vibration, verify the mower deck and blade for see if grass or debris are lodged in them.
 Your blade may possibly also be loose, bent or broken.
 If it is loose, tighten the blade bolts.
 If the blade is broken, replace it.
 If you have mechanical harm, such as a bent crankshaft, you will need to have to replace it.
 You might want to have a specialist do this.